 someone with twelve years’ experience

-Use only an apostrophe for places or names that are singular but have a final word in plural form and ending with an s.
+Use only an apostrophe for singular nouns that are in the form of a plural—or have a final word in the form of a plural—ending with an s.

 Beverly Hills’ current mayor